Bina Rai: Career

+As per her 2005 interview, the then famous producer-director and actor Kishore Sahu was looking for a fresh face for his film Kali Ghata (1951).
+So he gave an advertisement in the newspapers inviting fresh talent.
+She was in 12th standard at that time.
+According to her son Prem Kishan who was also interviewed by Sharma, his mother Bina Rai came to Bombay (now Mumbai) with her brother and met Kishore Sahu, she auditioned and was chosen for the female lead role for Kali Ghata.
+Kishore Sahu also changed her real name Krishna Sareen to her screen name Bina Rai.

-Bina Rai was a first year student of Arts in the Isabella Thoburn College of Lucknow in 1950, when she came across an advertisement for a talent contest, she applied and received a call from the sponsors.
+As per other sources, she was a first year student of Arts in the Isabella Thoburn College of Lucknow in 1950, when she came across an advertisement for a talent contest which was organized by Kishore Sahu to which, she applied and received a call from the sponsors.
 Although she had been active in college dramatics, a film career was never within her field of vision.
 Nevertheless, she went to Bombay to participate in the contest, where she won along with the 25,000 rupees in prize money, a leading role in Kishore Sahu's Kali Ghata (1951), which became her film debut, and also featured Kishore Sahu in the lead role.

-Bina Rai was born on 13 July 1931, she signed the contract on her first film on 13 July 1950, namely Kali Ghata, her first film released on 13 July 1951, on this happy day she was engaged to Premnath.
 On 2 September 1952 she married actor Premnath, whose sister Krishna was married to the actor-director Raj Kapoor and was part of the Kapoor family.
 They had acted together in some films, the first movie in which he was paired with Rai was Aurat (1953), a Bollywood version of the tragic Biblical tale of Samson and Delilah (1949).
 The film was not a hit, but Bina Rai and Premnath fell in love with each other.
 They married and soon set up their own production unit, known as P.N.
 Films.
-Their first film from P.N.
-Films was Shagufa (1953) and they had pinned high hopes on it, but audiences rejected it.
+Their first film from P. N. Films was Shagufa (1953) and they had pinned high hopes on it, but audiences rejected it.
 Neither Bina Rai's elfin charm nor Premnath's sensitive portrayal of the role of a doctor could save Shagufa from being a flop.
 And the films that followed Shagufa are Prisoner of Golconda, Samunder and Watan disappeared almost as soon as they hit the theatre screens.
+The films they did together under other banners also failed to perform well.
 Thus the Premnath-Bina Rai pairing never clicked on the screen.

-However, her films with leading man Pradeep Kumar remain her best-remembered performances, where she played the title role in Anarkali (1953), Taj Mahal and Ghunghat, for which she won the Filmfare Award for Best Actress.
+Even though she had married and even though her films opposite her husband were unsuccessful, her career skyrocketed to success only after her marriage.
+She starred opposite well-known actors of her time viz.
+Ashok Kumar, Bharat Bhushan, Rehman, Ajit, Dilip Kumar, Dev Anand, Kishore Kumar and Shammi Kapoor.
+However, her films with leading man Pradeep Kumar remain her best-remembered performances, where she played the title role in Anarkali (1953), Taj Mahal (1963), Ghunghat (1960) for which she won the Filmfare Award for Best Actress.